Kamal Sowah: Leicester City

 After a successful trial, Sowah signed his first professional contract with Leicester City on 31 January 2018, tying him to the club until the summer of 2022.
 Later that same day Sowah was loaned to Oud-Heverlee Leuven, a club also owned by King Power, for one and a half seasons to gain more experience.
 Sowah played his first match on 14 April 2018, coming on as a substitute for Joeri Dequevy in a 2–0 win at Waasland-Beveren.
 On 23 August 2019, Sowah scored his first two professional goals in a 6–0 victory against RFC Wetteren in the Belgian Cup.

 Club Brugge

 On 27 August 2021, Sowah joined Club Brugge for an undisclosed fee.

-Loan to AZ
+AZ Alkmaar (loan)

-On 31 January 2022, Sowah was loaned to AZ in Dutch Eredivisie until the end of the season.
+On 31 January 2022, Sowah was loaned to AZ Alkmaar in Dutch Eredivisie until the end of the season.

-In the 2022-2023 season he came back to Club Brugge.
-This time with better performances with even goals in the UEFA Champions League.
+Return to Club Brugge

+In the 2022–23 season Sowah returned to Club Brugge.
+On 13 September 2022, he scored his first goal for the club, in a 4–0 away win at FC Porto in the UEFA Champions League.
+On 4 October, Sowah scored again in the competition, in a 2–0 home win over Atlético Madrid.

+Standard Liège (loan)

+On 6 September 2023, Club Brugge sent Sowah on a season-long loan with an option-to-buy to fellow Belgian Pro League side Standard Liège.

+Release by Club Brugge

+On 16 January 2025, the contract with Club Brugge was terminated by mutual consent, Sowah did not appear for the club in the 2024–25 season.

+NAC Breda

+On 3 February 2025, Sowah signed with NAC Breda in the Netherlands for two and a half seasons.